 Sourcing fresh blood products

-Australian Red Cross Lifeblood(Opens in a new tab/window) (Lifeblood) is a division of the Australian Red Cross Society (the Australian Red Cross).
-It is the sole provider of fresh blood products in Australia.
-Lifeblood collects by donation all blood used for medical purposes.
+The Australian Red Cross Lifeblood(Opens in a new tab/window) (Lifeblood) is a division of the Australian Red Cross Society (the Australian Red Cross) and is the sole provider of fresh blood products in Australia.
+Lifeblood collects all blood and plasma in Australia by donation.

 Donated fresh blood is separated into 3 parts for medical use: